Trace Labs Ltd.: The race to building a better Internet is on - Trace Labs leads the way in establishing Web3 foundations with Internet and industry pioneers

 Dr Bob Metcalfe, the Internet pioneer and the inventor of Ethernet, explained how Trace Labs generates network effects by connecting data: "The early Metcalfe's Law talked about the connection of machines and how valuable PCs would be if connected, Facebook made it all about connecting people together, what you are working on is connectivity of data and the value that can be derived from that."
 Dr Metcalfe joined the advisory board at Trace Labs along with other important thought leaders and investors:

-- Greg Kidd - An early investor in Twitter, Coinbase, and Square, founding partner at Hard Yaka and the co-founder and CEO at GlobalD;
+- Greg Kidd - An early investor in Twitter, Coinbase, and Square, founding partner at Hard Yaka and the co-founder and CEO at GlobaliD;

 - Aaron Bradley - Knowledge Graph Strategist at Electronic Arts (EA) and one of the most recognized experts in the global knowledge graph community;